rob-dev-builder/raiden-remake/README.md

 ![Screenshot](raiden.png)

 ### Setup:
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project running on your local machine.

 ### Installing